| "I met a traveller from an antique land|

 An idol of the orc god Beogh.

 - Golden statues can be found in some vaults, most often ones containing an altar to Gozag Ym Sagoz.
 They are otherwise indistinguishable from granite statues.

 A solid gold statue of a saint.

 - Sarcophagi can be found in The Tomb, The Crypt, and certain special levels.
 Normally, they behave like granite statues.
-Sealed sarcophagi, however, can occasionally contain monsters.
+One of the Crypt arrival vaults, grunt_crypt_arrival_guarded_gate, has sarcophagi that release monsters, swarming unsuspecting players.

-An ancient sarcophagus.
 It appears to be empty.
+OR It is sealed shut.

 - Elephant-shaped statues are inanimate lumps of stone occasionally found in the temple on the bottom floor of the Lair.
 They do nothing until you kill the anaconda in the back of the temple, at which point several of them will come to life and attack you as dire elephants.
 Be sure to close doors behind you as you explore; this will ensure you only face a few of them at a time.